Hazardous materials endorsement (hazmat)

 - Status of your HME background check.

-- The HME clearance date showing on your Washington State driving record.
+- To see if the current HME clearance date is on your Washington State driving record